• Special Superyacht

 The superstructure form is reduced to the absolute geometry of a Tetrahedron.
 A three-based pyramid consisting of 4 faces and 6 leading edges provides fundamental stability and enclosure.
 Its form produces a pure, precise, logical and mathematical ‘roof’ from which to connect to the hull assembly.
 Generally, simple forms are not known in ship and motor yacht construction through restrictions in ocean-going hull design.

-Aviation on the Sea - Ocean Flying Triangle
+Aviation on the Sea.

 The Tetrahedron would have the appearance at high-speed of ‘levitating’ over the water: a boat that can fly.
 This is produced by a HYSWAS hull - A Hydrofoil Small Waterplane Area Ship - that is comprised of a single vertical strut onto a single submerged ‘torpedo’ hull.
 The vessel will lift out of the water at speed on side-mounted adjustable hydrofoils.